 It is unknown whether charges have been filed against the manager or the other unnamed offenders who supposedly worked with Allen Ho.
 According to the indictment Ho would inform his recruits that China has a budget to spend and wanted Ho to form a team to provide technology transfer for design and manufacturing.
 The goal of this operation was for China to have the ability to have a Nuclear Instrumentation System.
 The indictment also stated that the former manager traveled to China and provided consulting services; he also supposedly traveled once again to deliver classified reports on nuclear power.
 It is not known what the outcome of this case will be.

 Stealing, especially something as massive as company information theft, it’s wrong and punishable by law.
 If something like this has happened to you, it is important that your rights are protected.
 Contact Gallardo Law Firm today.
-An experienced criminal lawyer Miami will pursue justice for the crimes committed against you.
+An experienced criminal defense lawyer Miami will pursue justice for the crimes committed against you.